Tafara-N/alx-react/0x05-react_state/README.md

 Allowed editors: vi, vim, emacs, Visual Studio Code All your files should end with a new line
-A README.md file, at the root of the folder of the project, is mandatory Tasks
+A README.md file, at the root of the folder of the project, is mandatory

+## Tasks

-0. Adding a local state for notifications mandatory
+### 0. Adding a local state for notifications

-Using the previous project (0x05.
-React inline styling), we have modularized our React application without worrying about interactions and state, which is usually a recommended process of development.
+Using the previous project (`0x05.
+React inline styling`), we have modularized our React application without worrying about interactions and state, which is usually a recommended process of development.
 Now, our application is in a good place to start adding logic and state.

-Modify the App component in task_0/dashboard/src/App.App.js:
+**Modify the App component in `task_0/dashboard/src/App.App.js`:**

 Create a local state to store a `displayDrawer` element: